maksimay/padded-resizer/README.md

 # padded-resizer
-Python Script for Dataset preparation with command line arguments which batch resizes square images to the designated size specified and keeps the ratio of non square images while adding a white border to them.
+Python Script for Dataset preparation with command line arguments which batch resizes square images to the designated size specified and keeps the ratio of non square images while adding a border to them.

 ## Command Line arguments:
 ```